Close

 Colors, Styles & Curb Appeal

 Color sets the tone of the whole exterior.
-Neutrals like stone, beige, and gray are timeless.
+Neutrals like stone, beige, and gray remain reliable choices.
 Deep blues and charcoals add contrast.
-Coastal greens work especially well with brick and surrounding landscape.
+Greens and softer coastal tones can work well with brick, trees, shutters, and Louisiana landscapes.

 TypeDurabilityMaintenanceRelative CostBest Use

-SHIC treats siding as a system.
-Before panels go up, the team verifies moisture, airflow, and substrate conditions so the finish lasts and looks straight for years.
+SHIC treats siding as a complete exterior system.
+Before panels go up, the team reviews moisture, airflow, substrate conditions, trim details, and the way the siding will connect with windows, doors, soffit, fascia, gutters, and roof-to-wall areas.

 1